 Editing the calculation on a different page

-By moving calc.7 to a different page (which can be done by just dragging it onto a different page in the Report tree), we ensure that when we edit calc.7 the other outputs will not automatically update (they will only update when the user is on the page that they are located).
+By moving calc.7 to a different page (which can be done by cut & pasting the output from one page onto a different page in the Report tree), we ensure that when we edit calc.7, the other outputs will not automatically update (they will only update when the user is on the page where they are located).

 Once the editing is finished, the output can be moved back to its original place.